 - Bacon–When I cook bacon, I do it in the oven.
 I set the temperature to 415°F and while it is preheating, I lay out the individual slices of bacon on a foil-lined rimmed baking sheet.
 (Yes, right on the pan!
 No rack needed.)
 They are perfectly crispy in 18-20 minutes.
 No flipping and easy cleanup!

-- Rotisserie Chicken–You can buy a chicken from the store, but I have a seasoned-just-right, juicy Roasted Chicken that would fit right on this sandwich!
+- Rotisserie Chicken–You can buy a chicken from the store, but I have a seasoned-just-right, juicy rotisserie chicken that would fit right on this sandwich!.

 How to Make a Cobb Salad Sandwich

 Have you warmed up for this stacking experience?
 I hope so because this is all about skill!
 Just kidding.
 Don’t let me talk you out of making this Cobb Salad Sandwich.
 It will be amazing no matter how you stack it!
 Start by buttering one side of each bread, putting a slice of cheese on the other side, and cook the buttered side over medium heat until golden brown.
 You will use three pieces of the cheese-covered bread for each sandwich.
 Place one piece of toast, cheese side up, onto a plate.
 Next, add lettuce, tomato, bacon, and turkey.
 Then, top with another slice of bread, cheese side down.
 Don’t stop there!
 Spread mayo on top of the dry side of the bread.
 Top with avocado, chicken, and a hard-boiled egg.
 Finally, top with the third piece of bread, cheese side down.
 Whew!
 How did you do?
 You have three more times to practice as you finish all the sandwiches.

 Cobb Salad Sandwich

 - 8 pieces leaf lettuce